-We might be a great fit it:
+A few signs that we might be a great fit include:

 - If you’re ready to develop healthier skills and feelings in your relationship.